Manifest

 This is just one of the thousands of questions we need to ask to sow the necessary answers that will allow us to grow plausible post-capitalist futures, with limits and on the radical premise of non-exploitation in order to generate collective strategies to reach them.

-More information on these topics is available in the readings section.
+More information on these topics is available in the resources section.

 DIY (Do It Yourself) is an anti-capitalist and anti-consumerist cultural movement that was consolidated with the punk movement of the 1970s.
 DIY philosophy can be considered a way of life that refuses to participate in the capitalist system where the market and competitiveness are the gears of society.